 The safari rides at Ranthambore National Park are carried out in two slots, morning and afternoon.
 Also, there are two options of vehicles for the safari– Canter or Jeep.
 You can choose whichever suits your budget.

 Tip: If you are planning to take just one safari, choose the morning one.
-It’s a great time for animal sighting and the pictures in the morning light are just perfect!
+It’s a great time for animal sightings and the pictures in the morning light are just perfect!

 We chose the morning safari (canter) and booked the tickets early morning at the Shilpigram booking centre.
 At about 7.00 AM we were picked up by the canter at our hotel.
 As luck would have it, we were able to spot the big cat within the first hour of the safari.